adrienv1520/claude-master/README.md

 | `TELEGRAM_BOT_TOKEN` | **secret** | Telegram bot API token used to send messages | No | *none* | `123456789:ABCdefGhIJkLmNoPqRsTuVwxyZ` |
 | `MAX_REMOVED_FILES_PERCENTAGE` | variable | Maximum allowed percentage of removed files for each docs folder before the workflow aborts for safety.
 Prevents accidental mass-deletions from being committed or synced to Google Drive | No | `25` | `30` |

+Notes:

-Clone this repository, set the variables you want, and the workflow takes care of the rest.
+- Clone this repository, set the variables you want, and the workflow takes care of the rest
+- Google Drive sync prepares files only, files **must still be manually uploaded into a Claude Project**.

 ---